-Vyvanse is a stimulant medicine.
-Tell the doctor if you or your child have ever abused or been dependent on alcohol, prescription medicines, or street drugs.
+Tell your HCP if you or your child have ever abused or been dependent on alcohol, prescription medicines, or street drugs.
+Your HCP can tell you more about the differences between physical and psychological dependence and drug addiction.

 Who should not take Vyvanse?